nokia/danm/README.md

 We are certainly not saying DANM is __THE__ network solution, but we think it is a damn good one!
 Want to learn more about this brave new world?
 Don't hesitate to contact us, we are always quite happy to share the special requirements we need to satisfy each and every day.

 **In any case, DANM is more than just a plugin, it is an End-To-End solution to a whole problem domain**.
 It is:
 * a CNI plugin capable of provisioning IPVLAN interfaces with advanced features
 * an in-built IPAM module with the capability of managing multiple, ***cluster-wide***, discontinuous L3 networks and provide dynamic, static, or no IP allocation scheme on-demand
-* a CNI metaplugin capable of attaching multiple network interfaces to a container, either through its own CNI, or through delegating the job to any of the popular CNI solution like SRI-OV, or Flannel ***in parallel***
+* a CNI metaplugin capable of attaching multiple network interfaces to a container, either through its own CNI, or through delegating the job to any of the popular CNI solution like SR-IOV, or Flannel ***in parallel***
 * a Kubernetes controller capable of centrally managing both VxLAN and VLAN interfaces of all Kubernetes hosts
 * another Kubernetes controller extending Kubernetes' Service-based service discovery concept to work over all network interfaces of a Pod